sebastiansternberg/Kammerentscheidungen-Replication-Code/README.md

 2010 Senate 2 Chamber 3 did consist of: Voßkuhle, Mellinghoff, Lübbe-Wolf.
 Came to Court (04/2008, 01/2001, 03/2002).
 Therefore the replacement would be: 132, because Voßkuhle is the youngest.

+Final data set consists of:

+- r1, r2, r3:
+The judges actual signing a decision.

+- r1_f, r2_f, r3_f
+The judges formally sitting in this panel

+- gv:
+ The order of the judges who are going to replace an absente judge.

+- ersetzt:
+The name(s) of the judges who are absente.

+- ersatz:
+The name of the judges who are the replacement.

+-konform:
+how the panel would look like if the replacement order is in according with the RoP

+- crit:
+critical case; this is, whether following the replacement order (RoP) would lead to a totally black or red chamber.

+- c_nachgversatz:
+kammerfarbe die mit ersatz nach gv entstehen würde

+- which_gov:
+At which position in the order of the replacement is the actual replacement?
+1 3 for instance means the first and then the third judge of the RoP are selected

+- real_c
+which of the judges in the real chamber are red?

+ToDO:

+- descriptives machen/rausschreiben: overall N, overall dropouts, conservative drop out
+- check presidents workload
+- check simulation distribution slightly skewed
+- read German paper again and update data set and graps.
+- Datensatz beschreiben
+- Master do anpassen
+- Was passiert wenn man sich die Fälle ohne Präsident anschaut
+- More stories in the data, e.g. informal replacements etc.
+- Github dafür machen und rdm updaten